Task-graph generation takes a collection of parameters as input, in the form of a JSON or YAML file.

 Boolean which controls repacking vanilla Firefox builds for partners.

-List of partners to repack.
+List of partners to repack or attribute if a subset of the whole config.
 A null value defaults to all.

 The build number for partner repacks.
 We sometimes have multiple partner build numbers per release build number; this parameter lets us bump them independently.
 Defaults to 1.